$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Isomorphism with the crossed product

 for any $z_{\Delta}\in \cZ(\Delta)$ with $z_\Delta(m)=1$, where $\tilde a_0=\sum_{g\in G_0} \alpha_g^{-1} (c_g^*c_g)\in \cA'$.

-If condition \eqref{cond.locdense} is satisfied for any $b\in \cB_0$, we say that $\cB'$ and $\cA'$ are \emph{locally dense} in $\cB$ and $\cA$, respectively.
+If condition \eqref{cond.locdense} is satisfied for any $b\in \cB_0$, we say that $\cB'$ and $\cA'$ are \emph{$M$-locally dense} in $\cB$ and $\cA$, respectively.
 We have shown that when $\cA$ is commutative, then $\cA'=\C$ and $\cB'=\alg(U_G)$ are locally dense in $\cA$ and $\cB$, even though they are not dense with the strong operator topology.

 Of course, in this situation, the proof of Theorem \ref{prop.comm_red} stands exactly in the same way, assuming now that (B1) holds in $\cB'$.
-(Note that if localization holds in $\cA'$, that is, if $\cA'$ contains $\cZ$, then this comes down to $\cB'\cong \cA'\rtimes_\alpha G$.)
+(Note that if $\cA'$ contains $\cZ$, then this comes down to $\cB'\cong \cA'\rtimes_\alpha G$.)